DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 *   -b <domain:bus:devid.func>: blacklisting of ports; prevent EAL from using specified PCI device (multiple -b options are allowed)

-*   --use-device: use the specified ethernet device(s) only.
+*   --use-device: use the specified Ethernet device(s) only.
 Use comma-separate <[domain:]bus:devid.func> values.
 Cannot be used with -b option

 *   --socket-mem: Memory to allocate from hugepages on specific sockets